Skip to content

 }

-and a basic error handler (for what to do when reconcile returns an Err):
+and an error handler to decide what to do when reconcile

 fn error_policy(_object: Arc<Pod>, _err: &Error, _ctx: Arc<()>) -> Action {